nsinorov/SoftUniMainPath/Programming Fundamentals C#/Lists - Exercise/Pokemon Don't Go/README.md

     On the first line of input you will receive a sequence of integers, separated by spaces.
     On the next several lines, you will receive integers – the indexes

+## Output

+    When the program ends, you must print the summed value of all removed elements.